Mobtown Ballroom: History

 Gilkenson left around 2016.
 In 2019, the church space was sold to Stax Charm City LLC.
 Mobtown came into conflict with the new landlord and in 2023 decided not to renew its lease.
 It relocated to a 5000 sqft space in North Avenue Market (a block-long market built in 1928) in Station North with the assistance of the Central Baltimore Partnership and developer John Renner.
 The owners added a cafe component because, they said, "food is the number one thing that people gather around".
 It held a soft reopening in January 2024, followed by a grand opening celebration in April 2024 after volunteers built a new sprung floor.

 Operation

+Exterior of the North Avenue Market location.

 Mobtown is run as a private for-profit business.

 Sullivan said she aspires for the ballroom to serve as a third place and community gathering point.
 Patrons have noted the close-knit dance community that frequents the ballroom, often drawing allusions to its religious former home.

 The cafe is open in the morning and afternoon Monday-Saturday.
 On Fridays, it becomes the "Jobtown Ballroom" coworking space, with patrons invited to add break time activities to a paper agenda.